dracinn/OrangeFox-build-script/README.md

 ### Features:

+ - Included script to synchronize OrangeFox sources for supported Android version

  - Build OrangeFox without losing time doing ". build/envsetup.sh" and "lunch codename" or changing manually release version

  - Help you with exporting OF specific variables